Duff Cooper

 Alfred Duff Cooper, 1st Viscount Norwich, (22 February 1890 – 1 January 1954), known as Duff Cooper, was a British Conservative Party politician and diplomat who was also a military and political historian and writer.

 First elected to Parliament in 1924, he lost his seat in 1929 but returned to Parliament in the 1931 Westminster St George's by-election, which was seen as a referendum on Stanley Baldwin's leadership of the Conservative Party.
 He later served in the Cabinet as Secretary of State for War and First Lord of the Admiralty.
-He resigned from the cabinet over the Munich agreement of 1938.
+He resigned from the cabinet over the Munich Agreement of 1938.

 When Winston Churchill became prime minister in May 1940, he named Cooper as Minister of Information.
-In 1941, as a member of the Cabinet, he served as British Minister in Singapore before its fall to the Japanese.
-He later served an important role as representative to Charles de Gaulle's Free France (1943–44) and ambassador to France from 1944 to 1948.
+In 1941, as a member of the Cabinet, Cooper served as British Minister in Singapore before its fall to the Japanese.
+He later served an important role as representative to Charles de Gaulle's Free France (1943–1944) and ambassador to France from 1944 to 1948.

 Background and education

 Duff Cooper was born at Cavendish Square.
-He was the only son of society doctor Sir Alfred Cooper (1843–1908), a surgeon who specialised in the sexual diseases of the upper classes (his carriage was humorously known as "Cooper's Clap Trap") and Lady Agnes Duff, daughter of James Duff, 5th Earl Fife and descendant of King William IV.
-She had already eloped with two husbands, the first of whom she deserted and the second of whom died, before marrying Cooper in 1882.
-Duff Cooper had three older sisters and one older half sister from his mother's first marriage.
+He was the only son of the society doctor Sir Alfred Cooper (1838–1908), a surgeon who specialised in the sexual diseases of the upper classes (his carriage was humorously known as "Cooper's Clap Trap"), and Lady Agnes Cecil Emmeline Duff, daughter of James Duff, 5th Earl Fife and descendant of King William IV.
+She had already eloped with two husbands, the first of whom she deserted and the second of whom died, before she married Cooper in 1882.
+Duff Cooper had three older sisters and one older half-sister from his mother's first marriage.
 He attended two prep schools, including Wixenford.
-He was unhappy at prep school, but was then very happy at Eton College.
+He was unhappy at prep school but was then very happy at Eton College.